 I think the answer probably lies somewhere in between the ultimate goal of customer-centricity, as well as other noble pursuits such as a more open and social business model.
 That end point being the creation of tangible value for customers in such a way that it necessarily produces tangible value for the organization.

-Blowing our own trumpetMany thanks to the team at Feedspot for selecting us as one of the Top 40 Small Business Marketing Blogs on the web in 2018, as well as one of the top 100 UK marketing blogs for marketers in 2018.
+Blowing our own trumpetMany thanks to the team at Feedspot for selecting us as one of the Top 40 Small Business Marketing Blogs on the web, as well as one of the top 100 UK marketing blogs for marketers.

 It’s really appreciated.